Homepage Blank Erc Broker Market Analysis Form

 Check all that apply:

-Parent Purchaser for Child
+Empty Nester Military Parent Purchaser for Child Move-up Homebuyer Investor

-Dual-income
+Dual-income Other:

 What are the three - five challenges to getting this property sold?